Summer Camp, Remote Teaching, Library Corners

 - 5 continuous years of education support summer camp since 2015

-- 330+ total local students in Facheng School of Dabaishui Village, Shanxi Province, China, benefited from the teaching activities
+- 600+ total local students in Shanxi Province, China, benefited from the teaching activities (2019) alone

-- Remote teaching through the most popular social media, Wechat, to 4 classes (3-6th grade) of the school
+- Remote teaching through the most popular social media, Wechat, to 4 classes (3-6th grade) of Facheng School in Shanxi

-- 10 library corners set up, one per classroom in the school
+- 20 library corners set up, one per classroom in the schools

-- 2500+ Chinese books, 800+ English books, movies, and many STEM materials donated to the school over these years
+- 13500+ Chinese books, 800+ English books, movies, and many STEM materials donated to the schools over these years

 - 1 year subscription to Raz-Plus donated to the school in year 2017, which allows 36 simultaneous online access to 3000 leveled ebooks for English reading development